K-KSREE/Amazon_clone_website/README.md

 - Displaying Cart Items: The cart page displays all items added to the cart with their details.

 ### File Descriptions
-**index.html**: The main page of the application, showcasing various product categories with "Shop now" buttons.
+- index.html The main page of the application, showcasing various product categories with "Shop now" buttons.
-**signup.html**: The registration page where users can sign up for a new account.
+- signup.html The registration page where users can sign up for a new account.
-**login.html**: The login page for existing users to access their accounts.
+- login.html: The login page for existing users to access their accounts.
-**cart.html**: The page displaying all products added to the shopping cart.
+- cart.html: The page displaying all products added to the shopping cart.
-**style.css**: The main stylesheet for the homepage.
+- style.css: The main stylesheet for the homepage.
-**signup_style.css**: Styles specific to the sign-up page.
+- signup_style.css: Styles specific to the sign-up page.
-**login_style.css**: Styles specific to the login page.
+- login_style.css: Styles specific to the login page.
-**script.js**: Contains JavaScript for managing the shopping cart, sign-in tooltips, and updating cart count.
+- script.js: Contains JavaScript for managing the shopping cart, sign-in tooltips, and updating cart count.
-**signup_script.js**: JavaScript for validating the sign-up form, including email format and password strength.
+- signup_script.js: JavaScript for validating the sign-up form, including email format and password strength.
-**login_script.js**: JavaScript for validating user login credentials.
+- login_script.js: JavaScript for validating user login credentials.

 ### Fork the repository.
 <p>1.
 Create a new branch for your changes.</p>